mikeinspace/stamps/Key-Burn.md

 * Spent Outputs (Art will likely be blacked-out or faded but numbering will remain intact)
 * Unspent Outputs; Key Available
 * Unspent Outputs; Key Burned

+# The Philosophical Debate #

+There is some

 Special Thanks to B0B Smith, Regan and RΞINAMORA for devising and coding this solution.